googlefonts/fontations/docs/parsing-rework.md

 nullable, because **declaring an offset non-nullable says what a well formed font contains, not what this one does.** A null in a non-nullable field is a thing fonts in the wild actually do, and every caller already has to handle it:
-17 of the 25 places in skrifa, skera and write-fonts that match on a `ReadError` variant at all match on `NullOffset`, and all of them do so to skip the entry.
+**10 of the 11 places in skrifa, skera and write-fonts that read a `ReadError` variant read `NullOffset`**, and every one of them discards the entry — `=> continue` or `=> None`.
+The eleventh is a skrifa test, asserting on an error skrifa itself substituted a few lines earlier.

+There are 25 mentions of a `ReadError` variant in those crates, but the other 14 *construct* one rather than read it: skrifa raising an error of its own from an `Option::ok_or` or from checked arithmetic, which this rework does not touch.
+Six of those turn an `Option` into `Err(NullOffset)` — as in `var_store.ok_or(ReadError::NullOffset)?` — which is this rework run backwards, and gets shorter when the accessor hands back the `Option` to begin with.

 So the two nullabilities have the same read-side signature, and `Nullable<O>` survives only as the raw accessor's type, which is what the compile side reads.